Or any writer, I suppose. But I imagine the things I talk about might hit home more to writers around my age.

 When I was in elementary school, I had journals and journals of stuff that I would just document.
 My mind too young to make sense of things- I would just write of what I observed.

 In middle school, I was the QUEEN of writing notes.
-Like the amount of times I got caught writing notes instead of taking actual class notes is just ridiculous.
+Like the number of times I got caught writing notes instead of taking actual class notes was just ridiculous.
 I loved to write to my friends.
 My family.
 I loved to write for myself.
 In 7th grade, it was the first time a teacher ever pulled me aside to talk about my writing.
 That I had “talent.”
-My Grandparents, telling me all the time that I could grow up to be successful writer.
+My Grandparents, telling me all the time that I could grow up to be a successful writer.

 I ate it up.
 Loved it.
 Writing was totally my thing.

-Highschool, I wrote a little for the newspaper.
+High school, I wrote a little for the newspaper.
 My “passing notes” stage only got

 I think one the most romantic things I’ve ever experienced in my life was when my high school sweetheart and I wrote letters back and forth every day for an entire summer when he was away at Marine Bootcamp.
 I’ll never forget it.

 In college, I kept writing.
-A couple freelance things.
+A couple of freelance things.
 But mostly for myself.
 I remember certain dark moments when the only thing that would calm my 3am thoughts was turning on my lamp and sitting at my desk and just letting it all pour out.
 Crying and writing until I got everything off my chest.
 Writing has always been an escape for me.
 And a means to heal.

 After college, I launched my first blog… not knowing wtf I was doing but committed from the start.
-I also wrote for a small magazine in San Diego.
+I also wrote for a magazine in San Diego.
 A couple other freelance projects.
 Four, maybe five years after that- I quit my first blog and launched The Violet Fog.
 And here we are!
 And while Violet Fog is still small- this has by far been my biggest accomplishment in life.
 I should preface by saying I don’t judge success by numbers.
 That includes how much money I make.
 How many hits the website gets.
 Number of people following socials.
 I measure success by knowing that what I’m creating is meaningful.
 I think a lot of writers are this way.
 They just want their work to mean something.
 To speak to someone.
 Not to make dollars, although that’s nice and we do need to make a living too.